 Breast Reduction in Fort Lauderdale, FL

 Women with overly large breasts often feel like their breasts are out of proportion with the rest of their figure, making them “top-heavy.”
 They may be experiencing shoulder or back pain, have difficulty finding clothes that fit properly or face unwanted attention because of their large breasts.
 Fortunately, there is a solution.
-Breast reduction surgery by plastic surgeon Nathan Eberle, M.D., D.D.S., of the Weston Center for Plastic Surgery has already given hundreds of Fort Lauderdale and Broward County area women smaller and lighter breasts that are a better match for their frame.
+Breast reduction surgery by board-certified plastic surgeon Nathan Eberle, M.D., D.D.S., of the Weston Center for Plastic Surgery has already given hundreds of Fort Lauderdale and Broward County area women smaller and lighter breasts that are a better match for their frame.
 During this surgery, known in the medical world as reduction mammoplasty, excess breast tissue, fat and skin are removed to make the breasts smaller.